 Though the plants are by no means compact, they grow brilliantly in pots as small as 20cm in diameter.

 Of Brazilian origin, this chilli is known by several names.
 The two most common names are "Chupetinho" and "Biquinho", but others include "pimenta de bico" and "chupetinha".
 We, at Sea Spring Seeds, use the name "Chupetinho" on our seed packs.
-There is also another variety called "Pearl" that is appearance is identical to Chupetinho; it is just as sweet and good flavoured, but is a sweet pepper as it has no heat whatsoever.
-Pearl is the pickled sweet pepper that is often added to salads.
+There is also another variety that is identical in appearance to Chupetinho; it is just as sweet and good flavoured, but is a sweet pepper (has no heat whatsoever).
+These are sold in jars as pickled peppers, and are sometimes called "Pearl".

 Approximate number of seed per pack: 20